-The admissions procedure for international students requires additional information and processing time due to seminary policies and the requirements of the U.S. Immigration and Naturalization Service.
+The admissions procedure for international students requires additional information and processing time due to Seminary policies and the requirements of the U.S. Immigration and Naturalization Service.

-In order to qualify for admission to the seminary, international students are required to provide a minimum score of 550 on the paper-based TOEFL, 213 on the computer-based TOEFL, or 79 on the Intranet-based TOEFL.
-The required score for post-graduate and M.A.
-(Christian Ethics) students is 600 on the paper-based TOEFL.
-(The school code for TOEFL is 5620.)
+In order to qualify for admission to the Seminary, international students are required to provide a minimum score of 550 on the paper-based TOEFL or 213 on the computer-based TOEFL.
+(The school code for TOEFL is 5620).
+International applicants must also complete the information necessary for an I-2.